slamora/brackets-wiki/Preferences-System.md

     });
 ```

 Define a preference with the ID of the pref (these would be prefixed to be `myext.greeting` and `myext.showGreeting`), the type of the pref and the default value.
-You can also pass in an options object with `name` and `description` properties that could be used to generate a mythical, friendly-looking UI.
+You can also pass in an options object with `name` and `description` properties as a fourth parameter that could be used to generate a mythical, friendly-looking UI.

 `definePreference` returns a Preference object which allows you to listen for change events.